softrams/bulwark/CONTRIBUTING.md

 3. All Git commits within a PR must be conventional commits using [commitizen](https://github.com/commitizen/cz-cli) and enforced by [husky](https://github.com/typicode/husky)
    1. Run `$ npm run commit` when committing changes
 4. The code must comply to the configured TSLint and Sass Lint rules
-5. Open pull request on the `develop` branch of your fork
+5. Open pull request to target the `develop` branch

 ### Linting